 However, with a wide range of choices available on the market, it is imperative for you to get perplexed.
-Don’t worry, as we are here with our curated list of top 12 books written by top-notch authors.
+Don’t worry, as we are here with our curated list of the top 12 books written by top-notch authors.
 These are bound to help you in your personal branding journey.

 So, without further ado, let’s dig in!

-Top 12 Branding Books
+Best Branding Books

-“Branding: In five and a half steps,” written by Michael Johnson, is an ultimate visual guide that helps you in establishing a successful brand through the use of contemporary brand identities as prototypes.
+“Branding: In Five and a half steps,” written by Michael Johnson, is an ultimate visual guide that helps you in establishing a successful brand through the use of contemporary brand identities as prototypes.

 One of the leading brand consultants and graphic designers, Johnson works with several companies regularly and helps them strengthen and establish their brand image.
 His personal branding expertise has led to the development of this absolute classic.